-• Impart knowledge of history, salient developments and key contributors in microbiology • Describe the morphological structure of Viruses Veast Molds and Bacteria Explore the effect of various parameters on microbial growth Explore the effect of various parameters on interoblar growth.

-• Explain the role of microbes in industrial fermentation techniques.

-Describe the microbial decontamination techniques.
+- Impart knowledge of history, salient developments and key contributors in microbiology. - Describe the morphological structure of Viruses, Yeast, Molds and Bacteria. - Explore the effect of various parameters on microbial growth. - Explain the role of microbes in industrial fermentation techniques. - Describe the microbial decontamination techniques.